XiaoXIguaZI/XiaoXIguaZI/README.md

 💡 **What I Do:**
  - 📊 **Data Analysis & Visualization**
-Proficient in Python, R, Stata, Fortran, and SQL, with extensive experience in data cleaning, statistical analysis, and creating insightful visualizations to inform decision-making.​
+Proficient in Python, R, Fortran, Stata, SPSS and SQL, with extensive experience in data cleaning, statistical analysis, and creating insightful visualizations to inform decision-making.​
  - 🏦 **Finance & Energy Valuation**
 Skilled in asset pricing, Real Estate Investment Trusts (REITs), and financial accounting, with a focus on energy sector valuations, including hydropower modeling and renewable energy assessments.​
  - 📈 **Machine Learning & Causal Inference**